 The student must submit the written appeal, with documentation, first to the instructor.
 If the instructor rejects the appeal, the student may submit the appeal to the instructor's department chair.
 If the department chair rejects the appeal, the student may submit the appeal to the dean of the college/school of the instructor.
-If the dean rejects the appeal, the student may submit the appeal to the Provost and Vice Chancellor for Academic Affairs.
 If the department chair or dean supports a grade appeal, he or she will forward to the next administrative level for review.
 The grade appeal will be considered at each administrative level only after it has been reviewed at all previous levels.
 To ensure review of appeals at each level, each respondent to the appeal will send a copy of the response to the next higher review, i.e., faculty will send copy to department chair, department chair to dean, and dean to provost.
 The department chair and dean will respond to the grade appeal either by upholding the original grade or working with the faculty member (and, in the case of the dean, with the chair) to propose a means of re-evaluating the student's final grade.
 The chair and dean do not have the authority to change a student's grade.